Stop Scrolling. Start Doing

-The truth: You are suffering from Virtual Proximity Syndrome.
+You are suffering from Virtual Proximity Syndrome.

 When you optimize your Habitat for "work convenience," you’re treating your freedom like a corporate lease.
-You’ve traveled 2,000 miles just to live in a neighborhood that has the same cultural personality as the one you left, all so you can save ten minutes of walking to get a latte and a WiFi password.
-You’re paying a "Fulfillment Tax" to stay close to a digital signal, while the actual reasons you became a nomad—discovery, movement, adventure—are sitting three miles away in a "Dead Zone" you’re too "efficient" to visit.
+You’ve traveled 2,000 miles just to live in a neighborhood with the same cultural personality as the one you left, all so you can save ten minutes of walking to get a latte and a password.

 The "Stale Signal" Test: Ask yourself: "If I finished my work at noon, is there anything within a 5-minute radius of this spot that doesn't involve a screen?"
 If the answer is no, you’re living in a trap.
 Use the engine to find where the Action Density is.
 That’s where you drop your stabilizer jacks.